kfigon/RandomGoCode/compilers/readme.md

 ```

 # Lexical Analysis (LA)
 tokenize text input (classify program substring) and communicate tokens to parser.
+Done by regular expressions (implementation - finite automaton)

-list of tokens - pairs with `class` and `string corresponding`(lexeme)
+Output: list of tokens - pairs with `class` and `string corresponding`(lexeme)

 * recognise substrings corresponding to tokens (lexemes)
 * identify token class of each lexeme